cxl-reskit/cxl-reskit/benchmarks/README.md

 ## Stressapptest

-Usage example, comparing a run in regular memory with a run in CXL memory
+TODO: Usage example, comparing a run in regular memory with a run in CXL memory

 ## Testing CXL memory via NUMA

-Usage examples, showing the following:
+TODO: Usage examples, showing the following:
 * convert SPM to a numa node with daxctl
 * Use numactl to run each benchmark in the cxl numa node